KaiSforza/systemd-user-units/README.md

 ##Converting to `systemd --user`

 systemd is useful for system initialization, but it it also useful from a user standpoint.
-Using `systemctl --system` to do anything requires root prevelages and is therefore not useful to unprivelaged users.
-Starting their personal services either requires them to be enabled or to be started by someone with root privelages.
+Using `systemctl --system` to do anything requires root privileges and is therefore not useful to unprivileged users.
+Starting their personal services either requires them to be enabled or to be started by someone with root privileges.
 Recently, I have begun working with the user part of systemd.
-This allows me to use systemd to start unprivelaged services, such as my window manager, tmux session, music player daemon and more.
+This allows me to use systemd to start unprivileged services, such as my window manager, tmux session, music player daemon and more.

 I began using gtmanfred's guide [1] to setting this up.
 I am going to rewrite